sst/guide/_chapters/unit-tests-in-serverless.md

 Internally this is running `sst shell vitest`.
 The [`sst shell`]({{ site.ion_url }}/docs/reference/cli/#shell){:target="_blank"} CLI connects any linked resources.
 This ensures that your tests have the same kind of access as the rest of your application code.

 {%info%}
 You'll need to Ctrl-C to quit the test runner.
-It's useful to have on when you are working on them as it'll rerun your tests live.
+It's useful to have when you are working on them as it'll reload your tests.
 {%endinfo%}

 And that's it!
 We have unit tests all configured.
 These tests are fairly simple but should give you an idea of how to add more in the future.